ashmag00/opensolver-libre-port/README.md

 ranges contain within them a reference to the BASIC cellRange equivalent.
 This could be useful for transitioning between the two going forward.
 - Note that VBA array indeces start at 1, while BASIC array indeces start at 0.

 ### Helpful notes on User Interface
+- Note that Dialog in LibreOffice Basic is quite volatile - it may crash just when you are changing name of a component in your Dialog.
+So be sure to save your work frequently!
+- When you see an error and if you are using global variables, try using local variable that would grab the same data and run it again.
+In many of the debugging cases, for some reason we do not fully understand, this resolved the error.
+- When assigning colors, using RGB(0,0,255) did not yield the color Blue - instead, it returned Red.
+Try using decimal values (for instance, 255 for Blue, 16711680 for Red).